skeolan/FireAndManeuver/Ruleset-FireAndManeuver.md

 #### Weapon Attack Phase
 > This covers phase 8 (Fighters against Fighters), and phases 10, 11 and 12 of the Full Thrust Continuum Sequence of Play; however, damage incurred during this phase does not take effect until the Apply Damage phase

-All weapons fire **resolves as normal for Full Thrust at the current Range Interval**, except as follows.
+All weapons fire **resolves as normal for Full Thrust at the current range**, except as follows.
   1. All commanders *simultaneously* roll applicable Missile, Projectile and Beam attacks for each Formation.
   1. For each firing Weapon, randomly determine which Unit within the target Formation is under fire:
   	1. See "[Formation Targeting](#formation-targeting)" in the Appendix for details